ramalho/modernoopy/examples/8queens/README.md

 ## `random_queens_and_guard.py`

-This implementation moves each `Queen` through a random but fixed sequence or rows, so each run can produce a different solution to the problem.
+I this implementation, each `Queen` moves back and forth through a random but fixed sequence of rows, so each run can produce a different solution to the problem.
+For example, it is known that for 8 Queens there are 92 solutions, but with 4 Queens there are only 4.

-Because of the backtracking nature of the algorithm, different movement sequences can produce more or less recursive calls.
+Because of the backtracking nature of the algorithm, different sequences of moves can produce more or less recursive calls.
 Starting with 10 Queens, some runs do not conclude because Python raises a `RecursionError` (using the default recursion limit of 1000).

 ## `drive_random_queens.py`

 This script calls the `solve` function of the `random_queens_and_guard.py` module 500 times for each value of N Queens from 8 to 20.
 Each call either produces a solution or raises `RecursionError`.
 The succesful calls are counted and displayed as a percentage.
-This is a sample run, which took about 95s on a Core i7 machine:
+This is a sample run, which took about 95 seconds on a Core i7 machine:

 ```bash
 $ time python3 drive_random_queens.py